Tips to Help You Get Through Seeing Red in Your BudgetSep 02, 2021

 1. Track where you spend your money

 When identifying your areas of expenditure, don't forget to include the small, daily expenses you make.
-For example, spending money each day to buy some coffee, a stick of cigarette, or eating out at a restaurant might seem insignificant when compared to bigger purchases you make.
+For example, spending money each day to buy some coffee, a stick of cigarette, or eating out at a restaurant might seem insignificant when compared to more significant purchases you make.
 Still, these small things eventually pile up and can put a dent in your budget before you know it.
-So take note of your areas of expenses in a journal or notebook so you can always come back to these whenever the red shows up in your budget.
+So take note of your areas of expenses in a journal or notebook.
+This way, you can always come back to these whenever the red shows up in your budget.

 2. Plan how to budget your money

-When budgeting for your money, it's a good idea to note these in a spreadsheet so you can see exactly how things tally up with each other.
+When budgeting for your money, it's a good idea to note these in a spreadsheet so you can see precisely how things tally up with each other.
 In addition, you can try making something like a pie chart where you split your budget into percentages and indicate the exact amount of money that goes to each area of expenditure.
-Doing these things provide a systematic way of keeping tabs on how you spend money, and you can go back to previous data to check things in case you go in the red sometime in the future.
+Doing these things provide a systematic way of keeping tabs on how you spend money, and you can go back to previous data to check stuff if you go in the red sometime in the future.

 3. Get somebody to coach you